Fixed Point CORDIC

 Precedence Graph

-In order to optimize the architecture and taking advantage of the some parallelism of the system, we can insert delay between all the $CE$ elements.
-By doing so, we make sure that the algorithm can run continously and that all the elements can execute at the same time (still under the assumption that all elements have the same processing time from input to output).
+To optimize the architecture and take advantage of the parallelism of the system, we can insert a delay between all the $CE$ elements.
+By doing so, we make sure that the algorithm can run continuously and that all the elements can execute at the same time (still under the assumption that all elements have the same processing time from input to output).
 As shown in the figure below.

 Chain of CORDIC elements with inserted delays

-We’ve also put a limit on the amount of function units that are available for multipleication and addition in each of the $CE$’s.
+We’ve also put a limit on the number of function units that are available for multiplication and addition in each of the $CE$’s.
 Every $CE$ will have one shifter (for multiplication) and one adder available.
 We can use shifters for most of the multiplications since many of them are something multiplied with $2^{-i}$, which can be done by right shifting $i$-times.
-Meaning we end up with 11 shifters, 11 adders, and two multipliers for the 11 iteration CORDIC algorithm.
+Meaning we end up with 11 shifters, 11 adders, and two multipliers for the 11-iteration CORDIC algorithm.
 The following scheduling section will show how this is possible.

 Scheduling

-We can use the previously created DFG and PG in order to create a schedule for the algorithm.
-For this we will use the ASAP & ALAP methology, which is where we first schedule operations as soon as possible and afterwards they are scheduled as late as possible.
-The methology makes it possible to calculate the mobility and urgency for each operation, which in turn, we can use to create a prioritized ready list.
+We can use the previously created DFG and PG to create a schedule for the algorithm.
+For this, we will use the ASAP & ALAP methodology, which is where we first schedule operations as soon as possible and afterward, they are scheduled as late as possible.
+The methodology makes it possible to calculate the mobility and urgency for each operation, which in turn, we can use to create a prioritized ready list.
 ASAP and ALAP schedules can be seen in the figures below.

 As Soon As Possible Scheduling